 The Longyear Museum at Colgate is a teaching collection of archaeological and ethnographic materials from Africa, Oceania, Native North America, and the Pre-Columbian cultures of North, Central, and South America.
 The museum is located on the second floor of Alumni Hall (campus map

 ), and admission is free.
-Learn more about the Longyear Museum of Anthropology
+Learn more about the Longyear Museum of Anthropology.
+Undergraduate student research

 is a prominent component of many Colgate students' educations.
 Fellowships are available during the summer months through the auspices of the divisions of humanities, social sciences, and university studies.
 As a Native American studies student, you can apply for fellowships in one or more of these divisions, depending on the research topic.
 Each fellowship normally supports eight to ten weeks of research on campus.
 Research topics may be generated by faculty members or they may be based on students' individual interests (though faculty sponsorship is required).
 Learn more about summer research fellowships